technophilic/Agora-NG-basic/README.md

 Integrating video streaming features within your application can be very tedious and time-consuming.
 Maintaining a low-latency video server, load balancing, listening to end-user events (screen off, reload, etc.) are some of the really painful hassles… not to mention having cross-platform compatibility.

 Feeling dizzy already?
 Dread not!
-Agora’s Video SDK allows you to embed video calling features into your application, within a matter of minutes.
+Agora’s Video SDK allows you to embed video calling features into your application within a matter of minutes.
 In addition, all the video server details are abstracted away.

-In this tutorial, we’ll write a bare-bones web application with video calling features using vanilla JavaScript and the Agora Web NG SDK.
+In this tutorial, we'll create a bare-bones web application with video calling features using vanilla JavaScript and the Agora Web NG SDK.